zqwei/Im-phys-API/README.md

 As a part of my thesis work (unpublished yet), we (Ziqiang Wei and Shaul Druckmann) will try to make a comparison of exisiting calcium imaging deconvolution methods, using the [published dataset](http://crcns.org/data-sets/methods/cai-1) from Karel Svoboda's lab, where both electrical and GCaMP optical responses of a single neuron are simultaneously recorded.
 We laid out serveral performance indice in comparison and left a note for the performance computation, which is not clear in the original codes.
 This comparison project is planned to be gradually invovled.
 In this case, one can leave notes in __Issues tracker__, if any new comparison is missing in list or any performance should be computed towards cross comparison.

-> Dataset description: Simultaneous imaging and loose-seal cell-attached electrical recordings from neurons expressing a variety of genetically encoded calcium indicators.
+> * Dataset description: Simultaneous imaging and loose-seal cell-attached electrical recordings from neurons expressing a variety of genetically encoded calcium indicators.
 The data is described in: Akerboom, et al JNS 2012 and Chen, et al Nature 2013.
 The data provides ground truth by recording electrical and GCaMP optical responses simultaneously.

+More inquires should be email to: weiz AT janelia DOT hhmi DOT org

 ## Helmchen Model